edison369/cfs_temperature_app/README.md

-# cfs_temperature_app
+# Core Flight System : Framework : App : Temperature Control

-A cFS app for RTEMS Beaglebone Black that does temperature control, this is not portable.
+A cFS app for RTEMS Beaglebone Black that does temperature control using the AHT10 sensor, this is not portable.